Mark692/PhotoPXL/PHPDoc/files/Entity/E_User_Admin.php.txt

      * @param string $username The user's username
      * @param int $new_Role The user's new role
      * @throws queries In case of connection errors
-     */
-    public static function change_role($username, $new_Role)
+     * @return boolean Whether the action was successful or not */ public static function change_role($username, $new_Role) {
-    {